Climatic regions of India

 - Upper air circulation is caused by factors controlling global weather and the inflow of different air masses and jet streams.

-- The inflow of Western cyclones known as Western disturbance during the winter season and tropical cyclones/depressions during the South-West monsoon period into India, creating weather conditions favorable to rainfall.
+- The inflow of Western cyclones known as Western disturbances during the winter season and tropical cyclones/depressions during the South-West monsoon period in India creates weather conditions favorable to rainfall.

 Climatic regions of India

 The climate of the whole India is Monsoon type but there are many regional variations.
 These variations are sub-type of monsoon climate and form the basis of the identification of climatic regions.

 A climatic region has a homogenous climatic condition which is the result of a combination of two factors i.e. temperature and rainfall.

 - Tropical Climate: In this type of climate, the mean monthly temperature is above 18° C throughout the Year.

 - Dry Climate: The temperature is high and rainfall is low.
 If the dryness is less, it is semi-arid (S), if it is more, the climate is arid (W).

 - Warm Temperature Climate: The mean temperature of the winter months varies between 18° C to minus 3 ° C.